 Rwanda is one of the top emerging chimpanzee tracking destinations on the African continent.
 Besides Uganda and Tanzania; Rwanda is a chimpanzee tracking destination worth its recognition.
 With canopy walks as part of Nyungwe National Park activities your self-drive in Rwanda will be largely enriched with Nyungwe National Park as part of your itinerary

 Akegera National Park is the main highlight of self-drive safaris in Rwanda.
 The national park is strategically located near the Rwanda-Tanzania border.
 Its landscape stands out with woodlands, savannah grasslands, swamps, and mountains harboring herds of wildlife species including but not limited to Lions, Elephants, Giraffes, and Zebras among several other African wildlife species.

 The park also doubles as one of the top birding destinations in Rwanda.
 A self-drive safari in Akagera National Park comes in handy for game viewing and birding.

 Chilling at Lake Kivu

 Lake Kivu is located approximately 100km from Kigali.
-The almost two and a half hours drive rewards you with unique sceneries of Lake Kivu.
+The almost two-and-a-half-hour drive rewards you with the unique sceneries of Lake Kivu.
 The lake is located at the border of Rwanda and the Democratic Republic of Congo.
-Due to its strategic location; it is one of the main highlights for gorilla trekking in Virunga national park.
+Due to its strategic location; it is one of the main highlights for gorilla trekking in Virunga National Park.